druskus20/spikes/README.md

 A simple game made using <a href="https://bevyengine.org">Bevy</a>.
 </p>
 <p align="center">
-It may or may not be a bit over engineered in order to experiment with design Bevy's design patterns.
+It may or may not be a bit over engineered in order to experiment with Bevy's design patterns.
 </p>